Canada in World War II: Preparations

-King's cabinet approved this policy on 24 August 1939, and in September disapproved of the proposal by the Chiefs of Staff to create two army divisions for overseas service, in part due to cost.
+King's cabinet approved this policy on 24 August 1939, and in September disapproved of the proposal by the Chiefs of Staff to create two army divisions for overseas service, in part because of cost.
 His "moderate" war strategy soon demonstrated its national and bilingual support in two elections.
-When Premier of Quebec Maurice Duplessis called an election on an anti-war platform, Adélard Godbout's Liberals won a majority on 26 October 1939.
-When the Legislative Assembly of Ontario passed a resolution criticizing the government for not fighting the war "in the vigorous manner the people of Canada desire to see", King dissolved the federal parliament and, in the resulting election on 26 March 1940, his Liberals won the largest majority in history.
+When Premier of Quebec Maurice Duplessis called an election on an antiwar platform, Adélard Godbout's Liberals won a majority on 26 October 1939.
+When the Legislative Assembly of Ontario passed a resolution criticizing the government for not fighting the war "in the vigorous manner the people of Canada desire to see," King dissolved the federal parliament, and at the resulting election on 26 March 1940, his Liberals won the largest majority in history.

 Outbreak of war

 Declaration of war

-When the United Kingdom declared war on Germany in August 1914, Canada was a Dominion of the British Empire with full control over only domestic affairs, thus automatically joining the First World War.
+When the United Kingdom declared war on Germany in August 1914, Canada was a Dominion of the British Empire with full control over only domestic affairs and thus automatically joined the First World War.
 After the war, the Canadian government wanted to avoid a repeat of the Conscription Crisis of 1917, which had divided the country and French and English Canadians.
-Stating that "Parliament will decide," in 1922 Prime Minister William Lyon Mackenzie King avoided participating in the Chanak Crisis as the Parliament of Canada was not in session.
+Stating that "Parliament will decide," Prime Minister William Lyon Mackenzie King avoided participating in the Chanak Crisis in 1922, partly since the Parliament of Canada was not in session.

 The 1931 Statute of Westminster gave Canada autonomy in foreign policy.
 When Britain entered World War II in September 1939, some experts suggested that Canada was still bound by Britain's declaration of war because it had been made in the name of their common monarch, but Prime Minister King again said that "Parliament will decide."

-In 1936 King had told Parliament, "Our country is being drawn into international situations to a degree that I myself think is alarming."
-Both the government and the public remained reluctant to participate in a European war, in part because of the Conscription Crisis of 1917.
+In 1936, King had told Parliament, "Our country is being drawn into international situations to a degree that I myself think is alarming."
+Both the government and the public remained reluctant to participate in a European war, partly because of the Conscription Crisis of 1917.
 Both King and Opposition Leader Robert James Manion stated their opposition to conscripting troops for overseas service in March 1939.
 Nonetheless, King had not changed his view of 1923 that Canada would participate in a war by the Empire whether or not the United States did.
 By August 1939 his cabinet, including French Canadians, was united for war in a way that it probably would not have been during the Munich Crisis, although both cabinet members and the country based their support in part on expecting that Canada's participation would be "limited."